samuelgoto/OpenID4VP/openid-4-verifiable-presentations-1_0.md

     },
     selector: {
       type: "PresentationExchange",
-      // Example from #appendix-A.3.Other examples available for VCs,
+      // Example from (#appendix-A.3).
+Other examples available for VCs,
       // mDocs and AnnonCreds.
       "id":"mDL-sample-req",
       "input_descriptors":[{